 2. Bad Time Management/Organization

 If you don’t own a planner, get one.
 I personally use iCal on my Mac, which also syncs with my iPhone.
-If you are techno savvy, this is an excellent way to organize your life.
+If you are tech-savvy, like all those tech millionaires with their fortunes, this is an excellent way to organize your life.
 Make sure your planner includes everything:

 - Test dates from your syllabus